MAGENAIS/MAGENAIS/docs/FAQ.md

 ## What does MAGENAIS stand for?

-MAGENAIS is the name of the project representing a **Modular AI Generation and Intelligence System**.
+MAGENAIS is the name of the project representing a **Modular AI Generation and Intelligence System**.(Founder: Mehdi Alireza GENAI Studio)(Linguistic and Philosophy: The Birth of Wisdom)

 More importantly, it represents the vision of an extensible AI Operating System rather than a single AI application.